Skip to content

 Image: @photography / Hair + Makeup: @hairdresser / Flowers: @florist / Dress: @weddingdress

-But there are many different ways to write the same thing:
+But there are many different ways to credit a photo:

 Photography: @photography — H+M: @hairdresser — Florist: @florist — Gown: @weddingdress